 Know your blood pressure.
 For most people who have diabetes, the ideal blood pressure is below 120/80.
 High blood pressure is 140/80 or higher when you have diabetes.
 In between these two levels is called prehypertension.
 Many people who have diabetes or prehypertension can help lower their blood pressure by eating healthy foods, getting regular exercise, and reaching and staying at a healthy weight.
 If you have diabetes and your blood pressure is higher than 140/80, your treatment may also include blood pressure medicine.

 Know your cholesterol.
 Get your cholesterol tested on schedule.
 Know your LDL and HDL cholesterol numbers, and ask your doctor what your cholesterol goal is.
 LDL is the "bad" cholesterol, the kind that can clog your arteries.
 HDL is the "good" cholesterol.
-A high level of HDL can help protect you from a heart attack.
+A high level of HDL is linked with a lower risk of having a heart attack.

 Keep good health at the top of your list